 Cancellations

-I’m currently trialling an ‘Honesty Box’ approach to late cancellations: i.e., those within 72 hours of an appointment.
+I’m currently trialling an ‘Honesty Box’ approach for late cancellations (i.e., those within 72 hours of an appointment).
 Please read on to find out more.

 How It Works

-Alternatively, if the cancellation was avoidable, if I could have known sooner, or if it’s not the first time, then I kindly ask that you contribute 50% of the appointment fee via BACS.
+Alternatively, if the cancellation was avoidable, if I could have known sooner, or if it’s not the first time you’ve had to cancel, then I kindly ask for 50% of the appointment fee via BACS.

 Just send me a quick text, WhatsApp, or email, and I’ll provide the payment details.